 Theories emphasize and explain how nursing professionals should act when taking care of patients.

 Nurses need theory as well as practice, education, science-based knowledge, and practical experience.
-It helps them understand the world of nursing and know-how and act in a particular situation.
+It helps them understand the world of nursing and know how to act in a particular situation.

 The theory is critical in nursing because it helps nurses understand their role and what actions they will want to take in specific situations.
 Theory can provide answers to complex questions about healthcare or other issues that may arise within the field.